 A bank trust company is a corporation that acts as an agent, fiduciary, or trustee.
 It is a trust company within a bank.
 Almost every city has a bank trust company.
+Not all states have the same quality trust law.
+South Dakota trust law offers the most control and choice for everyone.

 Examples of a bank trust company are CoAmerica, JP Morgan Trust Company, SunTrust, and Frost Trust Company.